 - Irregular or infrequent periods

-- Excessive hair growth on the face, chest, stomach, thighs
+- Excessive hair growth on the face, chest, stomach, and thighs

 - Oily skin and acne breakouts on the face, chest, and upper back

 - Darkening of the skin in the groin area, underneath breasts, along the neck